Maximilian-Winter/MyPersonalWorld/Practice/Practical-Alternative-To-Meditation.md

 I think I found what is a good alternative to meditation for me.
-It is called Hitbodedut and Hitbonenut.
+It is called Hitbodedut and Hitbonenut and comes from Jewish Religion, this variant tries to adapt Rabbi Nachman of Breslov's description of the process.
 Here is a guide I wrote for myself:

 # A Personal Guide to Hitbodedut and Hitbonenut